-Thermal transfer through external walls is a significant concern to designers, which is why optimal insulation is so important.
-Heat loss can be substantial; wastage due to inadequate insulation can account for thirty percent of all thermal inefficiency.
+Thermal transfer through external walls is a significant concern to designers who are looking to achieve good ratings on their SAP Calculations, which is why optimal insulation is so important.
+Heat loss can be substantial; energy wastage due to inadequate insulation can account for thirty percent of all thermal inefficiency.
 It follows that selecting the correct materials used in the construction of external walls is critical if you intend to lower energy bills.

-The insulation of walls is dealt with in Building Regulations (Part L), which requires walls to have a U-Value of 0.3W/m2K.
+The insulation of walls is dealt with in Part L un the UK Building Regulations, which requires walls to have a U-Value of 0.3W/m2K.
 Three specific methods dominate contemporary thinking on wall insulation:

 • Insulation of internal walls

 • Cavity filling

 Any of these approaches will result in an adequately insulated, comfortable feeling, draught-free living space.
 Two of the methods—internal insulation and cavity insulation—have the advantage of not altering a building’s external appearance, but this does not imply that exterior insulation is without merit, far from it.

 In external wall insulation, the dew point is reached outside the building’s facade.
 However, with internal wall and cavity approaches, there is a danger that condensation may occur within walls without great care being taken—a highly undesirable state of affairs.